flurrux/insta-loader/README.md

 ## previous breakage

-June 13th 2023
+June 29th 2023

-Instagram introduced breaking changes yet again and that broke, of course, video downloads.

-previously i've intercepted calls to `graphql` to obtain the video urls, but these have disappeared now.
-i did spot a script element in the DOM that has all of the video urls and that's what i'm using now instead.
-two potential problems with video quality and carousel index:
-- i don't know if the video qualitites are the best possible
-- downloading videos from carousels may give you the wrong file! always make sure you have gotten the right one.
+small change in the DOM by Instagram that broke the download-button injection in stories.

-download the latest release (1.3.18) for this fix.
+should be fixed by the latest release 1.3.19

 ## current limitations are: